Ikaw (song): Live performances

 Yeng Constantino at her concert in Calgary, Alberta in 2011.

-Yeng Constantino performed the song on ASAP stage with Yan Asuncion on December 7, 2014, she also performed the song on Wish 107.5 bus on April 4, 2015 and on Net 25's Letters and Music in February 2016.
+Constantino performed the song on ASAP with Yan Asuncion on December 7, 2014.
+She also performed the song on the Wish 107.5 bus on April 4, 2015 and on Net 25's Letters and Music in February 2016.

 Chart position

-On June 12, 2017, the official Philippine Billboard charts was launched.
-"Ikaw" debuted at number 4 on the Catalog Charts, a chart for local songs that were released for over three years in the Philippines but still generate sales and streaming activity data.
-The song peaked at #1 on MYX Music charts.
+On June 12, 2017, the official Billboard Philippines charts were launched.
+"Ikaw" debuted at number 4 on the Catalog Charts, a chart for local songs that were released for over three years in the Philippines but still generated sales and streaming activity data.